scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-four-2021-power-rankings/index.md

 >Find me three wins on the A&M schedule and I'll give you a dollar

-I think that this is a case of good team with bad luck at the moment.
-I’d say Callen left too many points on the bench, but John had a sleeping giant on his bench as well.
-Exactly like A&M has discovered multiple times this year, Callen found himself in a game he was truly outplayed in.
-I can’t at 1-3, but I really wanted to rank this team higher.
-Ekeler is a beast this year, and if things start clicking the Guzzlers could easily move up to near the top of the rankings by season end.
+This is a case of a good team with bad luck.
+I’d say Callen left too many points on the bench, but John also had a sleeping giant on his bench.
+Like A&M has discovered multiple times this year, Callen found himself in a game he was truly outplayed in.
+I can’t at 1-3, but I wanted to rank this team higher.
+Ekeler is a beast this year, and if things start clicking, the Guzzlers could quickly move up to near the top of the rankings by the end of the season.
 I believe Callen has the eye of the tiger that Jimbo lacks, and unlike the Fightin’ Texas Aggie football team, will claw his way back potentially into a playoff spot.

 | Name                 | Team   | Depth |
 | -------------------- | ------ | ----- |